As our kids get older, often the routines and rituals that were common in their early years have a tendency to fall away one by one.

-They may complain and there will most definitely be some eye rolling.
-But whether they admit it or not, these are parts of their life that really are meaningful.
-They are the times when our teens can really connect with us and open up about what is going on in their lives.
+But whether they admit it or not, these are parts of their life that are truly meaningful.
+These are the times when our teens can connect with us and open up about what is going on in their lives.
 It’s also where they can retreat and find a safe space from the pressures they face at school and from their peers.

 To make family meals successful, set up a few ground rules.

 No tech at the table is a big one and applies to everyone.
-Also, agree that hot button topics will be off limits during this time and so will parental lectures.
+Also, agree that hot-button topics (curfews, homework, etc.) will be off-limits during this time, as will parental lectures.

 Weekends are also a great time to squeeze in a family meal.
-Weekend nights are usually spoken for when it comes to your teen’s social life, but what about a regular family breakfast or brunch.
-It doesn’t even have to be every weekend, but maybe twice a month.
-Pull out that old waffle maker you haven’t used in forever or go out to everyone’s favorite brunch spot.
+Weekend nights are usually spoken for when it comes to your teen’s social life, but what about a regular family breakfast or brunch?
+It doesn’t have to be every weekend, but maybe twice a month.
+Pull out that old waffle maker you haven’t used in forever or go to everyone’s favorite brunch spot.